sjbylo/aba/README.md

    - OpenShift requires that NTP be available.
 Installation is possible without an NTP server.
 However, asynchronous server clocks will cause errors, which NTP server prevents.
 - **Private subnet** (optional)
 - **One or two Bastion hosts**
-  - Connected mode: A RHEL VM with connectivity to both the external and the internal network.
+  - Disconnected mode: A RHEL VM with connectivity to both the external (internet facing) and the internal networks.
-  - Disconnected mode: A RHEL VM in the private network and another RHEL VM (or a Fedora laptop) in the internet facing network.
+  - Fully disconnected mode (air-gapped): A RHEL VM in the private network and another RHEL VM (or a Fedora/RHEL laptop) in the internet facing network.
   - A user account with sudo configured (i.e. with root access).
-  - 40GB or more of disk space.
+  - 30 GB or more of disk space for the base OCP platform.
 Much more space is required if Operators will be installed (400+ GB).
-  - Internet access from your connected bastion (or laptop) to download the container images and RPMs.
+  - Internet access from your connected bastion (or laptop) to download the container images, CLI tools and RPMs.
      - A "[partially disconnected environment](https://docs.openshift.com/container-platform/4.14/installing/disconnected_install/installing-mirroring-disconnected.html#mirroring-image-set-partial)" is supported.
 This means the bastion needs to have (temporary) Internet access to download the images and then it needs access to the private subnet to install OpenShift.
-See 'Connected mode' below.
+See 'Disconnected mode' below.
      - Fully air-gapped or "[fully disconnected environment](https://docs.openshift.com/container-platform/4.14/installing/disconnected_install/installing-mirroring-disconnected.html#mirroring-image-set-full)" is also supported.
-For this, 2 bastions are required.
-See 'Disconnected mode' below.
+For this, two bastions (connected & internal) are required .
+See 'Fully disconnected mode' below.
 - **Platform** (optional)
    - vCenter or ESXi API access.
       - Ensure enough privileges to vCenter.
-If you don't want to provide 'admin' privileges see the [vCenter account privileges](https://docs.openshift.com/container-platform/4.14/installing/installing_vsphere/installing-vsphere-installer-provisioned-customizations.html#installation-vsphere-installer-infra-requirements_installing-vsphere-installer-provisioned-customizations) documentation for more.
+If you 'admin' privileges cannot be provided, see the [vCenter account privileges](https://docs.openshift.com/container-platform/4.14/installing/installing_vsphere/installing-vsphere-installer-provisioned-customizations.html#installation-vsphere-installer-infra-requirements_installing-vsphere-installer-provisioned-customizations) documentation for more.
    - Bare-metal
       - Note that bare-metal nodes can be booted manually using the generated ISO.
-Mac addresses can be set in the 'install-config.yaml' file.
+Mac addresses can be set in the 'install-config.yaml' file after running 'make install-config.yaml'.

 ## Initial Steps

 - **Bastion**
-   - First, install a bastion host with a fresh version of RHEL.
+   - First, install a bastion with a fresh version of RHEL.
 Fedora can also be used except Quay mirror fails to install on it.
    - a 'minimal install' of RHEL 9.3, RHEL 8.9 and Fedora 39 have been tested, other recent versions of RHEL/Fedora should work too.
       - Note that on Fedora 39, the mirror registry failed to install due to an [unexpected keyword argument 'cert_file'](https://github.com/quay/mirror-registry/issues/140) error, but remote installs of the Quay appliance (from Fedora) worked ok.
+      - Note that only RHEL 9 is supported for OCP v4.15+ as the latest version of oc-mirror only works on RHEL 9.
 - **Git repo**
-   - Clone or copy this git repository (https://github.com/sjbylo/aba.git) to your user's *home directory* on the external bastion (or on a Fedora laptop).
+   - Clone or copy this git repository (https://github.com/sjbylo/aba.git) to your *home directory* on the connected bastion (e.g. on a Fedora/RHEL laptop).
    - Ensure sudo is configured.
+Passwordless sudo is preferable.
 - **Pull Secret**
    - To install OpenShift, a secret is needed to allow access to and pull images from, Red Hat's registry.
 Copy your pull secret in JSON format to the file '~/.pull-secret.json' (in your $HOME directory).
       - A pull secret can be downloaded from https://console.redhat.com/openshift/install/pull-secret